bangbangcon/west/content/Venue.md

   mudslides, sometimes even leading to closure of the highway and long delays.
 - Please make sure to drive carefully and check the local news for transit conditions.

-If you're interested in carpooling, please join [our carpool Slack]() and find your carpool buddies.

 ### By air